mehiar/ARP-Poisoning-and-Defend/README.md

 alarms should be generated.
 Also, the ammount of traﬃc created by this defence mechanism is not large since we don’t send ARP requests if the entry already exists.
 The defence system maitains a log ﬁle that contains all attacks.

+## Documentation
+The 'summary.pdf' file under the 'Doc' folder contains snapshots that demonstrate how our tools work.